 You’ll have ‘acquired rights’ if you are a:

 Lorry Driver and got your vocational licence (C, C1, C+E and C1+E) before 10th September 2009.

 Bus or Coach driver and got your vocational licence (D, D1, D+E and D1+E) before 10th September 2008 – this includes a restricted vocational licence D(101) issued after 1991 and D1(101) issued before 1997 (though you should by now have completed periodic training).

-If you’ve got your Driver CPC by ‘acquired rights’ you must do 35 hours of periodic training by 9th September 2014 if you’re a lorry driver.
-If you’re a bus or coach driver, you must have already done your training by 9th September 2013 to keep driving professionally.
+If you’ve got your Driver CPC by ‘acquired rights’ you must have completed 35 hours of periodic training by 9th September 2014 if you’re a lorry driver.
+If you’re a bus or coach driver, you must have already completed your training by 9th September 2013 to keep driving professionally.

-This training is classroom based and held at our premises at Felling.
-This consists of 5 modules with each module giving a credit of 7 hours and once all 5 modules (35 hours) have been completed the Driver & Vehicle Agency will issue the Driver with their Driver Qualification Card.
+This training is classroom based and held at our premises at Felling, Gateshead.
+This consists of 5 modules with each module giving a credit of 7 hours and once all 5 modules (35 hours) have been completed the Driver & Vehicle Agency will issue the driver with their Driver Qualification Card.

 Route 2 - Initial CPC

 If you passed your car test after 1997 you must do the Initial CPC if you are going to be driving professionally.

 The Driver Certificate of Professional Competence (CPC) Initial qualification has 2 parts which means that drivers will need to complete 4 parts to gain their full vocational driving licence: